Jets’ Duvernay-Tardif playing again after fighting pandemic

 Duvernay-Tardif didn’t yet have his license to practice, so he instead worked as an orderly at a long-term care facility in his hometown.
 He helped feed patients, changed them, gave them medicine and offered a friendly face to some living their final days.

 “A big impact, that’s for sure,” he said of how the experience affected him.
-“I think it changed my perspective, both as a future physician, but also as a football player. … I know I’m going to be evolving in the medical community for the next 40 years, but I think last year there was some special circumstances.
+“I think it changed my perspective, both as a future physician, but also as a football player. … I know I’m going to be involved in the medical community for the next 40 years, but I think last year there was some special circumstances.

 “And I felt like the best thing for me was to go on the front line and help in any capacity possible.”